Skip to Content

 The invoices issued by WAPPLI for services, performances, or materials provided are payable in full either upon receipt or on the due date indicated on the invoice, and without any discount, to one of the bank accounts listed on WAPPLI's invoices.
 If the Client notices a change in the bank account number, they must have this new number formally confirmed by WAPPLI.

-If an invoice is not paid by its due date, WAPPLI shall also be entitled by law and without prior notice to suspend the execution of all deliveries and services until payment is made, without prejudice to the client's obligation to fulfill its commitments.
-In the event of non-payment of an invoice within fifteen days following a formal notice, WAPPLI shall have the right to declare the termination of the contract due to the client's fault and to demand payment of a compensation calculated in accordance with Article 3.
-The client may not suspend any payment and may not offset the amounts owed.
+If an invoice is not paid by its due date, WAPPLI shall also be entitled by law and without prior notice to suspend the execution of all deliveries and services until payment is made, without prejudice to the Client's obligation to fulfill its commitments.
+In the event of non-payment of an invoice within fifteen days after the due date and without prior notice, WAPPLI shall have the option to declare the termination of the contract due to the Client's fault and to demand payment of a compensation calculated in accordance with Article 3.

 No discount will be granted in the event of early payment by the client.